MartinBulla/many_analysts/README.md

 # Many analysts  :hatched_chick:

+by Luke J. Eberhart-Phillips and Martin Bulla

 ## **Overview**

-Protocols, methods, codes and results of the analysis for the [same data different analysts project](https://osf.io/mn5aj/), answering the research question ["To what extent is the growth of nestling blue tits (*Cyanistes caeruleus*) influenced by competition with siblings?"](https://osf.io/34fzc/).
+Protocols, methods, codes and results of the analysis for the '[same data different analysts project](https://osf.io/mn5aj/)', answering the research question "[To what extent is the growth of nestling blue tits (*Cyanistes caeruleus*) influenced by competition with siblings?](https://osf.io/34fzc/)".

 ## **Folders and files**